<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 By Brian Paulson

-Accountants aren’t known for their customer service skills.
-A lot of them would much rather deal with numbers than people, but you confide almost everything about your business to them, so they need to be someone you trust.
+Why do we say that?
+Because accountants aren’t known for their customer service skills.
+Most would rather deal with numbers than people, but since you confide almost everything about your business to them, they need to be someone you trust.

 So, how reliable is your accounting service?
 Here are nine of the most common problems businesses have with accountants.
 While each point may not be a dealbreaker for you, you should consider switching providers if several apply to your accountant.